-Remains of 23 caves with drip ledges which the monks used can be seen on two of the rock formations.
-Remains of many buildings had been found from around the site, among which there were remains of an image house (pilima geya), dagoba and refectory (monk’s dining room).
-Bricks recovered from the dagoba had Sinhalese characters belonging to the 10th and 11th centuries.
-Also there is a remains of a rate type of a circular building devoid of any statues or pedestals.
-Although the purpose of the this building is still a mystery, archaeologists have found seventy rare coins on excavating this building.
+The remains of 23 caves with drip ledges that the monks used can be seen on two rock formations at Vessagiriya.
+Remains of many buildings had been found around the site, among which there were remains of an image house (pilima geya), dagoba, and refectory (monk’s dining room).
+Bricks recovered from the dagoba had Sinhalese characters from the 10th and 11th centuries.
+Also, there is a remains of a rare type of circular building devoid of any statues or pedestals.
+Although the purpose of this building is still a mystery, archaeologists have found seventy rare coins while excavating this building.

-This site has been housed to 500 priests who received ordinance from the great thero Mahinda, who brought Buddhism to the country in 250 BC.
+This site has housed 500 priests who received ordinances from the great thero Mahinda, who brought Buddhism to the country in 250 BC.
 This is another site in Anuradhapura which is not visited by most of the pilgrims.
 Therefore this area still seems unspoilt up to now.

 References